jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-17.md

 Section 1.

-Pursuant to Sections 32 and 33 of the Act, there are three (3) types of stranded costs recoverable through the Universal Charge:
+As per Sections 32 and 33 , there are three (3) types of
+stranded costs recoverable through the Universal Charge:
 (a) Stranded Debts;
 (b) Stranded Contract Costs of NAPOCOR; and
-(c) Stranded Contract Costs of Eligible Contracts of Distribution Utilities.
+(c) Stranded Contract Costs of Eligible Contracts of DUs.

 Section 2.
 Scope of the Application.

-This Rule shall apply to NAPOCOR, PSALM and Distribution Utilities with IPP contracts approved by the ERB as of 31 December 2000.
+This Rule shall apply to NAPOCOR, PSALM and DUs with IPP contracts approved by the ERB as of 31 December 2000.

 Section 3.